judithreyes/reading-notes/masteringmarkdown.md

 1. Item 1
 2. Item 2

 With Markdown, you will also be able to place images, links, task lists, tables, SHA references, strikethrough effects, username @mentions, emojis, and block quotes in your text.
-This is a short explaination of mastering markdown.
+This is a short explanation of mastering markdown.
 I hope you were able to learn new things and are able to use Markdown one day!